vishnugopal/js-rockstars/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the home page.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.
+## Production Build

-For an optimized build (this is the only build that supports offline access), please make sure to run:
+For an optimized build (this is the only build that supports offline access):

 ```bash
 npm run build